Joost-Jansen/heat/README.md

 Table 1: Quantitative original and reproduced results of the Heat model on the S3D floorplan dataset.

-# Transfer learning with RPLAN
+# Transfer learning with RPLAN dataset
 We aim to evaluate the capabilities of the HEAT model on a new floorplan dataset called RPLAN, which can be found [here](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html).
 Our goal is to use transfer learning with the pre-trained HEAT model to test its generalization performance on the new RPLAN dataset.
 Through this experiment, we hope to gain insights into the HEAT model's capabilities and its suitability for floorplan recognition and related tasks.

 ## Data preparation<img style="float: right;" src="images_readme/house.png">